Jonzubi/Jonzubi/README.md

 [Amonaren Errezetak](https://github.com/Jonzubi/amonaren_errezetak.git) is a social platform that brings together enthusiasts of Basque cuisine.
 It serves as a recipe hub for traditional Basque dishes, allowing users to share their favorite recipes, discover new ones, and connect with fellow foodies.
 Whether you're a seasoned chef or just starting out in the kitchen, Amonaren Errezetak offers a vibrant community and a treasure trove of culinary delights from the Basque region.

+### SecurScan (Work in Progress)

+[SecurScan](https://github.com/Jonzubi/secur-scan) is an ongoing project I'm currently working on.
+It's a mobile application developed using React Native for the front end, NestJS for the backend, and MongoDB as the database.
+While the repository is currently private as it's in the development process, I'm excited about its potential to enhance security measures.
+Stay tuned for updates!

 ## Types of Projects

 On my GitHub profile, you'll find a variety of projects including web applications, mobile applications, and games.